elephacking/attack-on-pycrypto-elgamal/README.md

-# Attack the ElGamal Implementation on PyCrypto
+# Attack on the ElGamal implementation in PyCrypto

 Chosen plaintext attack on ElGamal Implementation of PyCrypto